artur-gurgul-pro/artur-gurgul-pro.github.io/_posts/2020-01-26-swift-notes.md

 #### Autoclosure

 Lazy evaluation of the function's arguments.
-Instead of eager calculation of values, the clousre is passed, and executed only when needed.
+Instead of eager calculation of values, the clousure is passed, and executed only when needed.

 ```swift
 func test(_ closure: @autoclosure() -> Bool) {